xzhang-0160/OrderMatchingEngine/README.md

 ## OrderMatchingEngine class:
 The OrderMatchingEngine class has one attribute: `central_order_book`, and one method:`match_order`

-The `central_order_book` is a dictionary: the keys are the symbols, and the values are the order_book of this symbol.
+The `central_order_book` attribute is a dictionary: the keys are the symbols, and the values are the order_book of this symbol.
 The order_book of each symbol can be updated inplace in the order matching process.

 The `match_order` method is the core of this engine.
 Below is how it works: